pbar1/blog/content/about.md

 Though a chemical engineer on paper, exposure to Arch Linux at an early age pretty much sealed my fate.
-I'm a loyal fan of the kernel, but I've been known to stay into Apple land from time to time.
-As part of my everything-as-code initiative, check out my [dotfiles][5] and [resume][6].
+I'm a loyal fan of the kernel, but I've been known to stray into the Apple orchard occasionally.
+Check out my [dotfiles][5] and [resume][6], they're part of my everything-as-code initiative.

 Outside of that, I'm a swimmer; visualizing swimming data sucked me into the coding world.
 I also like to float rivers and go [exploring][7].